-&lt;sup>1For instance, in principal-agent models authors may use masculine pronouns for the principal, and feminine pronouns for the agent.
-Stevenson and Zlotnick (2018) highlight a similar consideration in the context of economics textbooks, noting that authors have greater flexibility in arbitrarily assigning genders to fictional characters.
+&lt;sup>1For example, in principal-agent models, authors often use masculine pronouns for principals and feminine pronouns for agents.
+Stevenson and Zlotnick (2018) document similar patterns in economics textbooks, where gender is arbitrarily assigned to fictional characters.
+This contrasts with other fields where the topic often determines pronoun usage.

-&lt;sup>2This includes both the use of grammatical forms such as he/she, or the use of different forms to refer to different antecedents.
+&lt;sup>2This includes grammatical forms such as he/she or using different pronoun forms for different antecedents.